mgravi7/EnvoyPOC/docs/setup/keycloak-setup.md

 | testuserPM | testpass | user, product-manager |
 | testuserPCM | testpass | user, product-category-manager |

+**NOTE**: unverified-user means they have a login but haven't been verified to get any roles.
+This is separate from guest users who have no login at all.

 ## Useful Commands

 ### View All Service Logs